metaneutrons/autodoc/test-comprehensive/00-setup.md

 1. Customize the frontmatter above for your document
 2. Add content in numbered markdown files
 3. Place images in the images/ directory
-4. Run autodoc build pdf to generate your document
+4. Run docpilot build pdf to generate your document

-For more information, visit: https://github.com/metaneutrons/autodoc
+For more information, visit: https://github.com/metaneutrons/docpilot